evanca/quick-portfolio/_posts/2020-02-26-some-assembly-required.md

 </figure>

 https://storage.jamesachambers.com/msata/
-{% include warning.html content="The INDMEM SSD mSATA cards I bought got mediocre performance when I tested them using http://www.iozone.org.
+{% include warning.html content="The INDMEM SSD mSATA cards I bought got performance of 1332 when I tested them using http://www.iozone.org. they should have scored over 8000.
 I recommend that you choose a high scoring SSD from this list instead. <a href='https://storage.jamesachambers.com/msata/'>https://storage.jamesachambers.com/msata/</a>."
 I updated my public list to include a Kingston SSD instead of the INDMEM SSD%}

 I added 256gb mSATA drives to all the Raspberry Pis in my cluster.
 That’s overkill, but since I want to fully enjoy playing on my Raspberry Pi playground, I spent the extra money.